robinhood/faust/docs/userguide/models.rst

 Automatic conversion of datetimes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Faust will automatically serialize datetimes fields to ISO-8601 string
+Faust will automatically serialize :class:`~datetime.datetime` fields
-format, but will not automatically deserialize ISO-8601 strings to datatimes,
+to ISO-8601 string format, but will not automatically deserialize ISO-8601
-as it's impossible to distinguish them from normal strings.
+strings to :class:`~datetime.datetime`, as it's impossible to distinguish
+them from normal strings.

-However, if you use a model with a ``datetime`` field, and enable the
+However, if you use a model with a :class:`~datetime.datetime` field, and enable the
 ``isodates`` model class setting, the model will correctly convert the strings
-to datetime objects (with timezone information if available):
+to datetime objects (with timezone information if available) when
+deserialized:

 .. sourcecode:: python